 Moreover, the belief that Maryland accident lawyers will see an appreciable difference in income by raising the insurance limits from $20,000 to $30,000 isn’t valid because, as one of the comments to the post points out, there are not that many cases that are (1) valued between $20,000 and $30,000 and (2) where there is no uninsured motorist coverage.
 Sure, our law firm and every other personal injury law firm is going to have cases like this but, relatively speaking, it is a drop in the bucket.
 Trust me, Maryland trial lawyers looking to push legislation that puts more money in their pockets, don’t rank this bill among their top 10.
 But it does help some victims that are likely going to get an unfair result anyway.

 Hancock also claims – as he has before – that lawyers typically take 30% of the recovery.
 Actually, that is not what is typical.
 Hancock goes on to say that auto accident cases often settle for the policy limits.
 I would love to know what Mr. Hancock thinks the average auto accident case settles for in Maryland.
 I think he would be surprised.

 I read Jay Hancock pretty regularly.
 He’s a smart guy and a good writer.
 And his blog post is actually not an assault on Maryland attorneys: he is stating a rather obvious economic argument.
 But if you read his articles about health care negligence lawsuits or car accident claims, you just get the impression that he really has no idea what he is talking about.
 This is the Baltimore Sun, not the Mayberry Times.
-Can’t The Sun find someone to write on these legal issues that has something north of surface knowledge?
+Can’t The Sun find someone to write on these legal issues that have something north of surface knowledge?